myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T17:19:40.069Z
+>
+> Anyway I hope you all have a nice weekend!

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-07-16T17:08:17.155Z
+>
+> Yes I also thought citations are necessary.
+The certainty of the contents of the list is very important.
+And I feel if there is a dedicated site or page where these mute lists and reasons for account selection can be easily viewed, that would be even better

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-16T16:34:52.576Z
 >
 > I also like the fact that SkyWatch is a third-party org that conducts the research and selects the moderation targets